ValentinGuigon/ValentinGuigon.github.io/_pages/about.md

 His doctoral thesis focused on the neurocognitive mechanisms involved in the transmission of uncertain information among humans.
 Valentin has adopted a multidisciplinary approach to explore the multifaceted aspects of human decision-making, from its behavior to its biological foundations via its computational processes.
 He gradually contributed to the research on impulsive actions, reward anticipation and processing, moral decision-making, beliefs about fake news, information-seeking behaviors, beliefs about others' preferences for information and beliefs in large-scale social networks.

 Beside his scientific interests, Valentin likes to pile arts and activities on the balance.
 Ask him about photography, climbing, cinema or literature.
+Test

 [Contact](vguigon@umd.edu)
 [LinkedIn](https://www.linkedin.com/in/valentin-guigon-61024a92/)